 Little Landscapes

 Little Landscapes is a celebration of nature, storytelling, and collaborative play.
-It’s an intimate, short, solo theatre performance especially for young children and their grown-ups.
+It’s an intimate solo theatre performance especially for young children aged 5-7 years and their grown-ups.
 Rooted in the textures and patterns of the natural world, the performance invites audiences into a quiet and playful space where tiny worlds unfurl.

-In this performance award-winning theatre maker and performer Amy Grace Laura honours the smallness of things… the detail of a leaf, the sound of a seed pod cracking and invites audiences to notice, touch, and listen.
-Little Landscapes offers a moment of pause in a busy world.
+In this performance Amy honours the smallness of things… the detail of a leaf and the sound of a seed pod cracking open and invites audiences to notice, touch, and listen.

-Little Landscapes has a runtime of approximately 27 minutes.
-It is intended to be a small show and only has space for 5 children and 5 grown-ups at each showing.
-All adults must be accompanied by a child.
+Little Landscapes has a runtime of approximately 25 minutes.
+It is intended to be a small show and only has space for 10 people at each showing.
+At most showings all adults must be accompanied by a child – check before attending without children.

 Wellington City Libraries (work-in-progress showings)